 Stupid and Lazy

 You can accommodate unintelligent and lazy people by separating work into chunks.
-We do this all the time by breaking jobs down into routine tasks, creating policies and procedures that remove any need of judgment.
+We do this all the time by breaking jobs down into routine tasks, creating policies and procedures that remove any need for judgment.

-(My guess is this happens eventually in every organization because at some point the response to consistently poor judgement calls is to create a bureaucratic process/policy that (attempts to) remove that error.)
-It's all very McDonald's like and these people tend to be easily replaceable.
+(My guess is this happens eventually in every organization because at some point the response to consistently poor judgment calls is to create a bureaucratic process/policy that (attempts to) remove that error.)
+It’s all very McDonald’s like and these people tend to be easily replaceable.

 Stupid and Energetic

 von Hammerstein-Equord recognized these people cause “nothing but mischief.”
 To him, they should be fired immediately.
 I tend to agree.
 Despite good intentions, they often create more work for others.

 You want these people around.
 I’m guessing that von Hammerstein-Equord thought they’d be fit for middle management.
 Which makes sense.
 I imagine he saw them as company men: safe, reliable, rule-following.

 He likely saw them as people that didn’t challenge authority or speak up.
 I think this is a bit of a leap, I know plenty of hard-working smart people who, occasionally, challenge authority.
 I think this happens for a few reasons.
 Perhaps they’ve grown too frustrated with what they see as an absurdity.
 Or perhaps, and this is more likely, they put away ambitions of climbing the corporate ladder.
 (Depending on your organization, smart and unquestioning can be the easiest way to a promotion).